MohdHanoti/reading-notes/read-02.md

 Assert: after executing the code, you will check if the result (output) is the same as you were expecting.

 ### The Cycle
-I hope at this time you didn’t give up of this text because this is an example of an important thing about TDD: the cycle.

 The cycle is made by three steps:

-🆘 Write a unit test and make it fail (it needs to fail because the feature isn’t there, right?
+ Write a unit test and make it fail (it needs to fail because the feature isn’t there, right?
 If this test passes, call the Ghostbusters, really)
-✅ Write the feature and make the test pass! (you can dance after that) 🔵 Refactor the code — the first version doesn’t need to be the beautiful one (don’t be shy)
+ Write the feature and make the test pass! (you can dance after that) Refactor the code — the first version doesn’t need to be the beautiful one (don’t be shy)

 [read more](https://code.likeagirl.io/in-tests-we-trust-tdd-with-python-af69f47e6932)